bobbadshy/touchosc_obxd_template/README.md

 [Oberheim OB-Xd Virtual Analog Synthesizer](https://www.discodsp.com/obxd/) (and possibly other Oberheim OB-X/OB-Xa software emulations).

-The layout and functionality of this template were created using OB-Xd versions 3.5.3 through 3.6.
+Layout and functionality of this template were created using OB-Xd versions 3.5.3 through 3.6.
 Check out the detailed feature list below!

 If you like this software, and use it frequently or in a commercial context, please consider supporting development with a small donation!
 Check out the